pindakaashq/pindakaas/crates/pyndakaas/docs/source/index.rst

 ..

-Pindakaas: Encoding propositional and Pseudo Boolean constraints into CNF
+Pindakaas
 =========================================================================

+**Encoding propositional and Pseudo Boolean constraints into CNF**

 This documentation describes the Python interface to the Pindakaas Rust library.
-See the forthcoming `Rust documentation <https://crates.io/crates/pindakaas>`_ for more in-depth information.
+See the `Rust documentation <https://crates.io/crates/pindakaas>`_ for more in-depth information.

 .. toctree::